-The Awards are given for initiatives that were completed between 1st August 2018 and 31st July 2020, though judges will be asked to use their discretion in the admittance of nominations which have been completed outside that period.
+Apart from the DPC 20th Anniversary Award which spans 20 years, the Awards are given for initiatives that were completed between 1st August 2020 and 31st July 2022 which is the period since the last Digital Preservation Awards, though Judges will be asked to use their discretion in the admittance of nominations which have been completed outside that period.
 NB: although the completion date should fall between the dates given, work may have begun at any date.